icicleio/icicle/README.md

 The default event loop should be accessed via the static methods of the `Loop` class.
 The `Loop::init()` method allows a specific or custom implementation of `LoopInterface` to be used as the default event loop.

-The following code demonstrates how functions may be scheduled by the event loop to run later.
+The following code demonstrates how functions may be scheduled to run later using the `Loop::schedule()` method.
 Scheduled functions will always be executed in the order scheduled.
 (Exact timing of the execution of scheduled functions varies and should not be relied upon.
 See [function schedule timing](src/Loop#schedule-timing) for more details.)

 ```php
 use Icicle\Loop\Loop